zieglerjef/zieglerjef.github.io/pages/pubs.md

 ### <a name="workingPapers"></a>Working papers

-**Ziegler, Jeffrey**. ”Serving the Masses: Responsiveness in International NGOs”.
+**Ziegler, Jeffrey**. ”Serving the Masses: Political Responsiveness in Religious Organizations".

 **Ziegler, Jeffrey**. ”The Expansion of the Catholic Church: A Political Economy of Religion”.